10 Tips for Better IT Project Management

 2. Keep Your Eyes on the Details

 This may sound contradictory to “keep your eyes on the big picture” but it’s not.
-Rather, it’s complementary to keeping your eyes on the big picture.
-When it comes to project management in IT you need to work with both the big picture in conjunction with the details.
+Rather, it’s complementary to keeping your eyes on the overall project plan.
+When it comes to IT projects you need to work with both the big picture in conjunction with the details.

 Think about it this way….when you drive you are paying attention to both the big pictures and the details.
 You’re looking through the windshield to keep your eyes on the road, watch for oncoming traffic, determine where you are by watching the road signs and determine where you are going.